microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-48.md

 __Improved Property Grid Accessibility support__
 - Enabled UI Automation support for <xref:System.Windows.Forms.PropertyGrid> control with ability to use UI Automation notifications and other UI Automation features.
 - The UI Automation element which corresponds to the currently edited property is now a child of the corresponding property item UI Automation element.
-- The UI Automation property item element is now a child of corresponding category if the parent <xref:System.Windows.Forms.PropertyGrid> control is set to Category view.
+- The UI Automation property item element is now a child of the corresponding category element if the parent <xref:System.Windows.Forms.PropertyGrid> control is set to category view.

 __Improved Tool Strip support__
 - Enabled UI Automation support for <xref:System.Windows.Forms.ToolStrip> control with ability to use UI Automation notifications and other UI Automation features.